joannesong/AC-Android/lessons/intro-to-databases/README.md

 INSERT INTO fellows(last_name, first_name) VALUES("Smith", "Jordan");
 ```

-You might notice though that after deleting records, the `PRIMARY KEY` field may appear to be missing records.
+You might notice though that after deleting records, the `PRIMARY KEY` field may appear to be missing record numbers.
 That's because each primary key is unique, and should never be used again.
 This is a normal part of table operations.

 ## What is SQLite?